Migracode-Barcelona/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 In the Chrome console,
 invoke the function `alert` with an input string of `"Hello world!"`;

 What effect does calling the `alert` function have?
+ANSWER: Undefined

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.

 What effect does calling the `prompt` function have?
+ANSWER: Displays a window where the user can type a response.
 What is the return value of `prompt`?
+ANSWER: The name  I wrote